carnieri/carnieri.github.io/notes/books_read.md

 Partially read: The mind illuminated - Culadasa (John Yates)

 Interesting idea:
 - 6 point preparation before meditation (motivation etc)
 - 4 steps of increasingly focused awareness: awareness of body and external sensations, awareness of body, awareness of breath in body, awareness of breath in nose area
 - two types of awareness: focused awareness and peripheral awareness.

-#### November

-Partially read: The Joy of Living
+Partially read: The Joy of Living - Yongey Mingyur Rinpoche, Eric Swanson

 Partially read: Principles of Product Development Flow - Donald Reinertsen